Looking for the best WordPress email plugin to level up your business?

 However, because it’s 100% focused on Mailchimp, it’s obviously not a viable option if you’re using another email marketing service.

 How to choose the best WordPress email plugin for your needs

 There’s no single best WordPress email plugin for everyone.
 Instead, you should be looking for the best plugin for your needs, knowledge level, and budget.
 That could be a single plugin on this list or, depending on the features that you need, it could be a stack of multiple plugins each focused on separate goals.

 Here are some thoughts on the best plugin to choose for several different scenarios…

 - If you’re looking for an all-in-one email marketing solution, consider MailPoet or Newsletter for native WordPress solutions, or Sendinblue for a tight WordPress integration from a SaaS tool.

 - If you’re looking for a dedicated solution for email opt-in forms, consider Hustle if you’re on a budget or OptinMonster if you’re willing to pay a premium for advanced marketing features.
 Both integrate with MailPoet as well as other email marketing services.

-- If you’re running a WooCommerce store, consider MailPoet or Jilt.
+- If you’re running a WooCommerce store, consider MailPoet.
 Or, Sendinblue also offers a dedicated WooCommerce add-on plugin.